jonthornton/MTAPI/README.md

 ## Running the server

-MTAPI is a Flask app designed to run under Python 2.7.
+MTAPI is a Flask app designed to run under Python 3.3+.

 1. Create a `settings.cfg` file.
 A sample is provided as `settings.cfg.sample`.
 2. Set up your environment and install dependencies.
-`$ virtualenv .venv`
+`$ python3 -m venv .venv`
 `$ source .venv/bin/activate`
-`$ pip install -r requirements.txt`
+`$ python3 -m pip install -r requirements.txt`
 3. Run the server
 `$ python app.py`